nguyenngockhank/nguyenngockhank.github.io/notes/architect/audit.md

 <TagLinks />

+## Terms
+- **Agent**: A software process that continuously records data inputs and reports them to a monitoring system.
+- **Alarm**: A piece of configuration describing an undesirable condition and alerts issued in response to it.
+- **Alert**: A notification message informing about a change of state, typically signifying a potential problem.
+- **Alerting**: The process of configuring alarms and alerts.
+- **Data Input**: A numeric value with an accompanying set of properties gathered at the source of the measurement by a monitoring agent.
+- **Data Point**: A numeric value summarizing one or multiple data inputs reported in a defined time interval.
+A series of data points makes up a timeseries.
+- **Metric**: A collection of data inputs described by a set of properties.
+Timeseries are often mistakenly referred to as metrics.
+Monitoring metrics should not be confused with **performance metrics** either, which are a set of high level business performance indicators.
+- **Monitor**: A process evaluating the most recent data points on a timeseries for threshold fit.
+This is an integral part of an alarm.
+- **Monitoring**: The process of collecting and retrieving relevant data describing a change of state.
+- **Timeseries**: A list of data points sorted in natural temporal order, most commonly presented on a plot.

 ## Correlation ID Pattern

 A correlation ID is a unique identifier assigned to a request as it enters a distributed system.
 It's propagated through all components involved in processing the request, serving as a thread that connects related log entries, metrics, and traces.
 This pattern is essential for debugging, monitoring, and troubleshooting complex distributed systems.